SnootyMonkey/Falkland-CMS/contributing.md

 ## Development and Contributing

 If you'd like to enhance Falkland CMS, please fork [Falkland CMS on GitHub](https://github.com/SnootyMonkey/Falkland-CMS).
-If you'd like to contribute back your enhancements, please submit your pull requests to the dev branch.
+If you'd like to contribute back your enhancements (awesome!), please submit your pull requests to the `dev` branch.
 I promise to look at every pull request and incorporate it, or at least provide feedback on why if I won't.

+* Do your best to conform to the coding style that's here...
+I like it.
+* Use 2 soft spaces for indentation.
+* Don't leave trailing spaces after lines.
+* Don't leave trailing new lines at the end of files.
+* Write comments.
+* Write tests.
+* Don't submit über pull requests, keep your changes atomic.
+* Have fun!

 If you want to contribute to the documentation, there is a [separate guide](https://github.com/SnootyMonkey/Falkland-CMS/blob/gh-pages/README.md).